contentful/apps/examples/function-mock-shop/README.md

-# mock.shop Delivery Function Tutorial
+# mock.shop Function Tutorial

-This repo contains to the code for the mock.shop delivery function tutorial.
+This repo contains to the code for the mock.shop function tutorial.

 ## How to use